Be More Chill (musical): Act Two

 Jeremy encounters Christine, who is shaken and upset about the fire, and he realizes that the SQUIP knew the fire would happen and that he could've stayed at the party and helped.
-Jeremy is unhappy with the relationships he has damaged and angrily blames the SQUIP for his misfortunes.
-The SQUIP instead blames it on "human error" and tells Jeremy he can improve the lives of his fellow students by providing them all with SQUIPs.
-In Rich's locker, Jeremy finds a box full of SQUIPs, which Jeremy then pours into a beaker of Mountain Dew ("The Pitiful Children").

-As the play begins, Jeremy tries to convince Christine of the SQUIP's benefits.
+Unhappy with the relationships he has damaged, Jeremy angrily blames the SQUIP for his misfortunes.
+The SQUIP instead blames it on human error and tells Jeremy he can improve the lives of his fellow students by providing them all with SQUIPs.
+In Rich's locker, Jeremy finds a box full of SQUIPs, which he then pours into a beaker of Mountain Dew, intending to use it to replace the prop liquid everyone must drink during the school play("The Pitiful Children").
+Later, as the play begins, Jeremy tries to convince Christine of the SQUIP's benefits.
 She is disgusted by the idea of it, causing Jeremy to doubt the plan.
 Anticipating this, the SQUIP has already begun to take over the cast.
-The SQUIP reveals its intention to sync the entire student body, and then the whole world.
-Remembering Rich's episode at the party, Jeremy comes to a realization: Mountain Dew activates the SQUIP, while Mountain Dew Red deactivates it.
-The SQUIP retorts that Mountain Dew Red was discontinued decades ago for this reason, but Michael reappears from the audience with a bottle of his own.
-He gives the bottle to Jeremy after making him apologize for his actions, but a SQUIPed Jake dumps most of it out.
-Jeremy and Michael fight off the controlled students until the SQUIP reveals that Christine has been SQUIPed; under its influence, she professes her love for Jeremy.
-Jeremy, however, knows this is not what he had wanted and makes Christine drink the last of the red Mountain Dew; this causes a chain reaction that destroys the rest of the SQUIPs ("The Play").
+The SQUIP reveals its intention to sync the entire student body.
+Remembering Rich's episode at the party, Jeremy comes to a realization: Mountain Dew activates the SQUIP, while Mountain Dew Red, which has long been discontinued, deactivates it.
+Michael appears from the audience with a bottle of his own.
+He gives the bottle to Jeremy after making him apologize for his actions, but Jake, now with a SQUIP, dumps most of it out.
+The SQUIP reveals that Christine now has a SQUIP as well.
+Under its influence, she professes her love for Jeremy.
+However, Jeremy makes Christine drink the last of the red Mountain Dew, causing a chain reaction that deactivaties the rest of the SQUIPs ("The Play").

 Jeremy wakes up in the hospital, sharing a room with Rich, who proudly comes out to Jeremy as bisexual and is finally ready to be who he really is.
-Michael visits Jeremy and the two reconcile, and Mr. Heere (finally wearing pants) visits Jeremy as well, informing him that he'll be a better dad.
-Surrounded by his friends and family, Jeremy accepts that there will always be outside influences, but he needs to learn to make up his own mind instead.
-He asks Christine out again; she says yes, kissing him.
-The SQUIP reveals itself to still be alive, weakly taunting Jeremy from inside his head, but Jeremy ignores it, happily proclaiming that "of all the voices in my head, the loudest one is mine" ("Voices in My Head").
+Michael visits Jeremy and the two reconcile, while Mr. Heere visits Jeremy as well to inform that he'll be a better dad.
+Surrounded and encouraged by his friends and family, Jeremy accepts that there will always be outside influences, but he needs to learn to make up his own mind instead.
+He asks Christine out again; she says yes, kissing him ("Voices in My Head").